The Psychedelic Diaries, Vol II: Five tips to prepare for a macrodose

 Run around, raise your arms, dance, jump, sing and shout.

-Do anything to get moving, have fun, and get endorphins flowing.
+Do anything to get moving and get endorphins flowing.

 Build a curated playlist of songs that will last roughly 4 hours.